 The Aeneid, Virgil.

 The great epic of Rome’s founding, and perhaps the central work of European literature for over a millennium after its first-century BCE composition.
 Virgil adapts and reverses the Homeric epics in his portrayal of a wandering warrior-hero, Aeneas, Trojan survivor of Troy’s fall, who finds his divinely destined way to Italy, where he lays the foundation for a new empire after a fierce battle with prior inhabitants.
 But the real conflict of the poem is between Aeneas’s duty to destiny and his desire for other ways of life, emblematized by his tragic renunciation of his love for Queen Dido of Carthage, in the poem’s most memorable sequence.
 And Virgil, too, a poet of some decadence, appears caught between the needs of his martial/imperial plot and his sense of lush and sometimes grotesque beauty.
 Sarah Ruden’s recent translation is a beautiful English poem in its own right.

 The Inferno, Dante.

 The first part of The Divine Comedy, Dante’s vision of damnation—a precisely arrayed and vividly described arena of merited suffering where the torture of the sinner is nothing other than to live the sin for eternity, an idea that grants this poem a psychological profundity whether one takes or leaves its theology.
-The old-fashioned Dorothy L. Sayers translation is suggested for those who like traditional verse; if you prefer modern poetry, the Mandelbaum, Ciardi, and Hollander versions all come recommended.
+The old-fashioned Dorothy L. Sayers translation is suggested for those who like traditional formal verse; if you prefer modern poetry, the Allen Mandelbaum version is probably best.

 Don Quixote, Miguel de Cervantes.